nixlang-wiki/nixlang-wiki/nixos/packages-from-flakes.md

 title: Installing Packages from Flakes
 description: For your NixOS config
 published: true
-date: 2023-11-27T07:03:04.788Z
+date: 2023-11-27T07:04:06.261Z
 tags:
 editor: markdown
 dateCreated: 2023-11-27T07:03:04.788Z
 ---

 # Installing Packages from Flakes
-While installing packages from nixpkgs can ofen be a breaze, due to the *experimental* nature of flakes, there is a lack of documentation and beaten path of installing packages from flake repos to your system configuration.
+While installing packages from nixpkgs can often be a breeze, due to the *experimental* nature of flakes, there is a lack of documentation and beaten path of installing packages from flake repos to your system configuration.

 ## Example - Installing eza from the flake repo